2025

 Another historic moment unfolded in our church this year as the first women preached at Church in the Square.
 With clarity, warmth, and deep faith, first Aryn Korpalski and then Jayne George opened God’s Word and pointed us to Christ with conviction and grace.
 Their preaching marked an important milestone in our church's growth and obedience, widening our imagination of who God calls and how he speaks through his people.
 It was the fulfillment of a two-year journey, exploring the teachings of Ephesians 4.

-In the hopes of stewarding this year and season well, over twenty of our leaders met for our first strategic planning meetings.
+Desiring to steward this season well, over twenty of our leaders met for our first strategic planning meetings.
 Through this process, we discerned a need to develop both a discipleship pathway to better make disciples of Jesus and an engagement pathway to better welcome and connect newcomers (both of which we’ll roll out next year).

 Grateful Goodbyes &